 MATHEMATICS at FHPS

 At Frankston Heights Primary School, Mathematics is taught according to the Victorian Curriculum.
 Mathematics is separated into several different areas (dimensions): Number, Algebra, Measurement, Geometry, Statistics and Probability.
-Students engage in a minimum of six hours of Mathematics each week.
+Students engage in a minimum of five hours of Mathematics each week.

 From Prep to Year 6, we have high quality Mathematics teaching and utilise a whole school lesson structure Model including four parts based on the E5 Model which includes Number Fluency, Launch(ENGAGE), Discover(EXPLORE), and Summarize(EXPLAIN,ELABORATE,EVALUATE).